-Autosomal Dominant Optic Atrophy is a neuro-ophthalmic condition that tends to begin in the first ten years of life and is characterized by degeneration of the optic nerves, causing visual loss.
+When a genetic condition is caused by a change to one of someone's two copies of a gene.
+Autosomal conditions do not include the X or Y chromosome.
+Optic Atrophy is a neuro-ophthalmic condition that tends to begin in the first ten years of life and is characterized by degeneration of the optic nerves, causing visual loss.
 The severity of the disease is highly variable, with the visual acuity ranging from normal to legal blindness.
-About 20% of DOA patients present with additional multi-systemic features, including neurosensory hearing loss, or less common chronic progressive external ophthalmoplegia, myopathy, peripheral neuropathy, multiple sclerosis-like illnesses, spastic paraplegia, or cataracts.Read More
+About 20% of DOA patients present with additional multi-systemic features, including neurosensory hearing loss, or less common chronic progressive external Paralysis or weakness of the eye muscles.
+A common symptom in some kinds of mitochondria disease, myopathy, peripheral neuropathy, multiple sclerosis-like illnesses, spastic paraplegia, or cataracts.Read More

 Carnitine Deficiency – certain fats cannot be utilized for energy, particularly during periods of fasting.
 Carnitine, a natural substance acquired mostly through the diet, is used by cells to process fats and produce energy.
-Clinical symptoms typically appear during infancy or early childhood and can include severe brain dysfunction (encephalopathy), a weakened and enlarged heart (cardiomyopathy), confusion, vomiting, muscle weakness, and low blood sugar (hypoglycemia).
+Clinical symptoms typically appear during infancy or early childhood and can include severe brain dysfunction (encephalopathy), a weakened and enlarged heart (An abnormal condition of the heart muscle.
+Occurs in some kinds of mitochondrial disease.), confusion, vomiting, muscle weakness, and low blood sugar (Low blood sugar.).
 The severity of this condition varies among affected individuals.
 Individuals with this disorder are at risk for heart failure, liver problems, coma, and sudden death.
 Treatment includes avoidance of fasting and carnitine supplementation.Read More